Purdue-CS193/homework-0-OS634/index.md

+# Oki's First CS193 Homework

+### Favorite things about CS193
+- I have many friends in the class
+- I can meet CS major students
+- Class would be useful for my future career
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.